nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `find n/Lab` Command](images/FindSequenceDiagram.png)

-### \[Implemented\] Remind assignments feature
+### Remind assignments feature
 The user can set reminders for a single assignment or multiple assignments at a time.
-Reminded assignments will be displayed in the `Your Reminders` section in ProductiveNUS for easy referral.
+Reminded assignments will be displayed in the `Your reminders` section in ProductiveNUS for easy referral.

+It implements the following operations:
+* `remind 3` - Sets reminders for the 3rd assignment in the displayed assignment list.
+* `remind 1 4` - Sets reminders for the 1st and 4th assignment in the displayed assignment list.

 #### Reasons for Implementation
 It is likely that the user will want to receive reminders for assignments with deadlines that are far away, so that he will not forget to complete those assignments.
 It is also likely that the user will want to receive reminders for assignments that require more attention, so that he will know which assignments to focus on and plan his time accordingly.